Key Holiday Home Information:Dog-Friendly, up to 2 dog(s) welcome by arrangement.

 Type of self-catering holiday: Self catering holiday cottages of a very high standard in Northumbria.

-Short Breaks and weekend breaks: All times outside of school holidays
+Short Breaks and weekend breaks: All year round

 Entertainment and/or Leisure Facilities on Offer: Tennis Court